Today, is the 76th anniversary of D-day. What a difference can six generations make.

 By identifying himself simultaneously with the American frontiersman and with the professional soldier, Washington succeeded in squaring an obstinately round circle.
 One day, and that day was fast approaching, this feat would Lead to his unanimously approved elevation to commander in chief of the American forces for a war of independence.”

-So, based the social and military trends found in the period paintings and illustrations, we have no reason to assume that a senior officer carried a musket.
+So, based the social trends and the preference for personal arms found in the period paintings and illustrations, we have no reason to assume that an American officer would carry a Brown Bess musket.

 The Analysis of Washington’s Firearm

 Considering the previous documentary and artistic evidence, I will argue that the firearm in the painting is not a standard military issue Brown Bess (as depicted in the Smithsonian article), but rather a custom made piece, most likely a fowler.
 Fowler or fowling arms were primarily used for hunting waterfowl during the 17th and 18th centuries.
 We know from historical records and museum specimens that these type of firearms saw action during the French Indian War and during the American Revolution with militias.
 The fowler was operationally similar to the musket but had a smaller caliber, was longer, and did not have a bayonet lug.

 My argument that the firearm in the Peale painting is a fowler is based on the following: